Officiating Program – Overview

 On-Court Evaluation

-1. The evaluation involves a Pickleball Canada Evaluator critiquing your skills and rules knowledge while you referee a minimum of three doubles matches, at least one involving a stacking team and at least one medal match.
+1. The evaluation involves a Pickleball Canada Evaluator critiquing your skills and rules knowledge while you referee a minimum of four doubles matches, at least one involving a stacking team and one Gold medal match.

 2. The gold medal match for on-court evaluation will no longer require line judges.
-Certification Candidates will, however, be asked questions about working with line judges during the verbal compulsory section of the evaluation.
+Certification Candidates will be asked questions about working with line judges if they are not used.

 During the Evaluation